Prog Fellowship Position

 Approximately $100,000 with benefits and additional moonlighting opportunities available.

 CME to cover all conference, book and other educational costs.

 The Fellowship year begins with an Emergency US Orientation month during which fellowship directors begin by discussing each fellows unique professional goals for the fellowship year.
 Fellows enjoy one on one time with the fellowship directors on a weekly basis, free of all other training program responsibilities.
 During this time all core applications, resources, and workflow solutions are discussed in detail.

 We have a full time Emergency Ultrasound Service Monday through Friday.
 During the morning, fellows perform clinical bedside US examinations in the Adult ED, Pediatric ED, and Trauma bays under the supervision of US faculty.
 In the afternoon fellows assist with Emergency US training programs for medical students, residents, PA's, and attending staff, both within the department of EM, as well as to other departments in the hospital including hospitalists, intensivists, and surgeons.

-Fellowship curriculum topics discussed on Tuesdays include: developing a research project from beginning through manuscript submission, EUS policies, EUS education and integration into undergraduate medical education and the fundamentals of establishing a clinical ultrasound program.
+Fellowship curriculum topics discussed include: developing a research project from beginning through manuscript submission, EUS policies, EUS education and integration into undergraduate medical education and the fundamentals of establishing a clinical ultrasound program.

 Number of Sites

 Fellows are mentored and given opportunities to participate in national (and international) conferences, including speaking, participating in ultrasound labs and workshops, as well as presenting abstracts and papers.